Zarthus/Reconcile/README.md

 Compatible with RFC1459 networks such as networks that run charybdis, ircd-seven or ircd-ratbox.
 This bot was designed with Atheme services in mind, and may not work optimally on networks that run different services.

-### In development

-As of right now, Reconcile is under development and not yet ready for actual use.

 ## Installation

 To make use of Reconcile, ensure the following requirements are met: